 It is important to assess the following conditions when determining the most effective services that will allow the student the equal opportunity to communicate in a manner that is equitable to peers who can hear.

 - The course format, method and style of delivery will greatly influence the service decision.
-A hard of hearing student may have success with using an assistive listening device (ALD) such as an FM or Roger pen, along with preferential seating; however, factors such as the pace of the class, an instructor’s accent, or a significant amount of class discussion may pose difficulties with this access option.
+A hard of hearing student may have success with using an assistive listening device (ALD) such as an FM/ DM System, along with preferential seating; however, factors such as the pace of the class, an instructor’s accent, or a significant amount of class discussion may pose difficulties with this access option.

 - Online content.
 This could create the need for a different or new means of communication access that would not normally be required in the classroom environment due to the visual aspects being changed or impeded in online learning environments.
 Differences between classroom and practicum environments may also dictate a change in service options.